decenzio/steptions-app/README.md

 # STEPTIONS - Stellar Options Protocol

-**STEPTIONS** is a decentralized options trading platform built on the Stellar blockchain.
+The First Options Protocol on Stellar.
+Insure any asset.
+Hedge price risk.
+Earn yield.

 Here's a comprehensive overview:

 ## 🚀 **What is STEPTIONS?**
 - **The First Options Protocol on Stellar** - A decentralized platform for trading cryptocurrency options